Japanese JLPT Grammar Point

 2. Core Grammar Explanation

-• もらう (morau) is used to indicate that the speaker receives a noun (something) from someone else.
+もらう (morau) is a verb that means "to receive".
+It is used when the speaker or subject receives something from someone else.

 Formation Diagram